apache/spark/docs/running-on-kubernetes.md

   <td>Resource reservation</td>
   <td>
     Resource reservation, aka `Gang` scheduling (start all or nothing), helps users reserve resources for specific jobs.
-    It's useful for ensuring resource are meet the minimum requirements of spark job and avoiding all drivers stuck due to all executor pending, especially, when cluster resources are very limited.
+    It is useful for ensource the available resources meet the minimum requirements of the Spark job and avoiding the situation where drivers are scheduled, and then they are unable to schedule sufficient executors to progress.
   </td>
   <td>`spec.minResources` field in PodGroup template</td>
 </tr>
 <tr>
   <td>Priority scheduling</td>
   <td>
-    It is used to help users to specify job priority in the queue during scheduling.
+    It is used to help users to specify job <a href="https://volcano.sh/en/docs/podgroup/#priorityclassname">priority</a> in the queue during scheduling.
   </td>
   <td>`spec.priorityClassName` field in PodGroup template</td>
 </tr>